You are here:

 Songwriter

 Charlotte Yates is a Wellington-based singer-songwriter who has released five albums of solo material to date.
-Her songs have been heard on television programmes Shortland Street, Jackson's Wharf and The Strip.
-Yates has also composed music for children's shows What Now? and Giggles.
+Her songs have been heard on Shortland Street, Jackson's Wharf and The Strip; Yates has composed music for children's shows What Now? and Giggles.

-The single, Red Letter, from her 1991 debut album Queen Charlotte Sounds, was an APRA Silver Scroll finalist.
+Her single Red Letter, from debut album Queen Charlotte Sounds (1991), was an APRA Silver Scroll finalist.
 Yates also spent time alongside Jackie Clarke and Robin Nathan in comic musical group When the Cat's Been Spayed.
-The group toured, released two albums, and appeared on television commercials for Lotto.
+The group released two albums and appeared on TV commercials for Lotto.

 A year later Yates co-ordinated and produced Baxter, a compilation CD of James K Baxter's poetry, set to music by Kiwi recording artists.
 The roll call ran to 12, including Dave Dobbyn, Emma Paki, Sam Hunt and Yates herself.
 Live performances of Baxter featured in the NZ Festival 2000, followed by arts festivals in Taranaki, Christchurch and Hamilton.

-The 2011 Auckland Arts Festival marks the debut of Yates' latest project: a concert and CD based on lyrics written by Whale Rider author Witi Ihimaera.
-Writing about the show for the NZ Herald, veteran reviewer William Dart called it "fascinating and provocative".
-Yates is again working with Lala Rolls - this time on an extended documentary about the Ihimaera project.
+The 2011 Auckland Arts Festival saw the debut of a similiar project, this time based on lyrics written by Whale Rider author Witi Ihimaera.
+NZ Herald reviewer William Dart called the show "fascinating and provocative".
+Yates worked again with Lala Rolls on a documentary about the Ihimaera project.

 Sources include